webuild-consortium/webuild-github-policies/docs/03-onboarding-procedures.md

 ### 1.1 Purpose

-This document outlines the procedures for onboarding new members to the WEBUILD consortium's GitHub organization and offboarding members when they leave the project.
+These onboarding procedures describe how new members join the WEBUILD GitHub organization, receive the correct repository access, and start contributing productively.

+Because WEBUILD is an EU-funded consortium with clearly defined Work Packages (WPs) and sub-structures, onboarding is **initiated only by WP Leads or Group/UC Leads**.

+New members **should not request access directly** from the Technical Coordinator.

+---

 ### 1.2 Who Needs Onboarding?